Kane Williamson

 T20 | 161 | 42 | 108.4 | 652 | 1 | 745 | 24 | 31.04 | 27.16 | 6.85 | 3/33 | 0 | 0 |

 Born in a cricketing family, the right-hander was a sensation from his school days and went on to represent Northern Districts at the Under-17 level.
 He made his first-class debut against Auckland in 2007 before captaining New Zealand in their 2008 Under-19 WC campaign.
-A decent 2008-09 season was followed by a fantastic 2009-10 one where he excelled particularly in the shorter format scoring 621 runs at an average of 77.62.
-This earned him a contract with the national side and he made his ODI debut in 2010 against India scoring ducks in his first two games.
-But in his fifth game, despite being injured and aided by a runner, Williamson showed great determination to score his maiden century which very nearly won the game for the Kiwis against Bangladesh.
+A decent 2008-09 season was followed by a fantastic 2009-10 one where he excelled particularly in the shorter format.
+This earned him a contract with the national side and he made his ODI debut in 2010 against India.
+He fell for duck in his first two games but in his fifth game, despite being injured and aided by a runner, Williamson showed great determination to score his maiden century which very nearly won the game for the Kiwis against Bangladesh.
 Later that year, he went on to score his maiden Test century in his very first game against India in Ahmedabad.